 Queensland white cards (including the former 'blue' cards) are also accepted throughout Australia.

 Note: Old style NSW green cards (that are actually green in colour) are no longer valid in NSW or recognised in other jurisdictions.
-You will need to attend a construction induction - CPCCOHS1001A Work safety in the construction industry to obtain a valid white card.
+You will need to attend a construction induction - CPCCWHS1001 Prepare to work safely in the construction industry to obtain a valid white card.

 - Last updated